-According to the World Health Organization and John Hopkins University tracking, as of May 26th, 2020, there are 5,370,375 confirmed cases and 344,454 deaths globally and more than 100,000 deaths across the U.S. The efforts to contain the pandemic that started only 6 months ago, have been widely criticized and have led to devastating economic problems, most acutely in the US 35,000,000 lost their employment, many businesses shut down and will likely fail, and the overall economy has seen the largest contraction in years and has added unprecedented debt to the federal government.
+According to the World Health Organization and John Hopkins University tracking, as of December 23rd, 2020, there are 76,382,044confirmed cases and 1,702,128 deaths globally and more than 315,318 deaths across the U.S. The efforts to contain the pandemic that started a year ago, have been widely criticized and have led to devastating economic problems.
+In the US 35,000,000 people lost their employment, many businesses shut down and will likely fail, and the overall economy has seen the largest contraction in years, and as a result of government efforts to address this situation, trillions of dollars have been added to our already unprecedented federal debt.
 Americans throughout the 50 states have been subjected to public health directives to stay at home, social distance, and wear masks to prevent the spread of the SARS-CoV-2 virus which is the cause of the COVID-19 disease.
-Fear and social distancing have created hardships and economic realities that are threatening the financial system.
-The efforts by the federal and state governments to address the pandemic have evoked partisan fighting.
+Fear and social distancing have created hardships and economic realities that are threatening our financial system.
+The efforts by both federal and state governments to address the pandemic have amplified the partisan divide.
 The political fallout has further exposed the polarization in our society, the lack of competence of the federal government, and the challenges of global political order.
-Although there has been an unprecedented collaboration among researchers, clinicians, and public health officials to identify the virus and to develop treatments to target it, the process to find evidence-based interventions to help patients and communities has been dangerously politicized.
+Although there has been unprecedented collaboration among researchers, clinicians, and public health officials to identify the virus and to develop treatments to target it, and more recently an effective vaccine, the process to find evidence-based interventions to help patients and communities has been dangerously politicized.

 What Can Be Done?